A Survey on Causal Discovery: Theory and Practice: Introduction

 This survey is designed in the light of the above considerations and aims to guide the inexpert reader through the forest of causal graphs to avoid common pitfalls when comparing and assessing the quality of results obtained by different causal discovery algorithms.
 It is worthwhile to mention that this survey is different from those published from 2019 to 2022 with respect to both theory and practice.
-Indeed, existing surveys introduce theoretical aspects of causal discovery while only few of them go into additional details.
+Indeed, existing surveys introduce theoretical aspects of causal discovery while only a few go into additional details.
 Another lack of existing surveys in term of theory is that very few of them discuss the difference between observational and interventional data.
-This survey has also many differences in terms of practice; {\em i}) Only a subset of existing surveys report on evaluation datasets and metrics, {\em ii}) no survey discusses how to tune strategies for choosing values of algorithm's hyperparameters, {\em iii}) only one survey reports on software packages, and {\em iv}) few surveys discuss practical applications of causal discovery methods.
+This survey has also many differences in terms of practice: {\em i}) we provide a descritpion on evaluation datasets and metrics, {\em ii}) we discuss how to tune strategies for choosing values of algorithm's hyperparameters, {\em iii}) we report on software packages, and {\em iv}) we discuss practical applications of causal discovery methods.